philholden/react-project-archetype/README.md

 # React Project Archetype

-This is a kitchen sink boilerplate for React components and apps:
+This is a boilerplate for React apps:

 * WebPack 2
 * Babel 6